rtaylor034/datapack-archive-finished/README.md

 Gives a selection of common hostile mobs special powers, intended to make them more difficult.

-- **Zombie:** *"The Horde"
+#### Zombie
+*There is no killing the horde.*
 - Increased health.
 - Can always break doors.
 - Greatly increased knockback resistance.
 - Will spawn reinforcement zombies *very* often.
 - Gains temporary (3s) speed, resistance, and strength when damaged.